 Cost: $150 for Karate BC Members (includes electronic copy of course materials)

-- 16 yrs old and brown belt for the course
+- Must be a minimum of 16 years old and a brown belt to take the course

-- 18 yrs old and black belt for certification
+- Must be a minimum of 18 years old and a black belt to certify

 - Have completed the Instructor Beginner Course (or equivalent) with Karate BC